Computation Kernel for Feynman Diagrams: Discussion and Conclusions

 Whether or not there is computational advantage to this approach has yet to be demonstrated.
-Since the scaling properties are highly problem specific, we discuss the scaling of the computation kernel, $\mathcal{K}^{\mathcal{D}}$.
-For a single diagram the evaluation of the temporal integrals via AMI has a nearly factorial scaling, $\mathcal{O}(m!)$, with expansion order, $m$.
-Invoking the computation kernel representation results in exponential scaling in the DLR basis size times the original factorial, $\mathcal{O}(\ell_i^{am}m!)$, where $a$ is a diagram-dependent constant.
-With the computation kernel approach it is conceivable that paying the more expensive $\mathcal{O}(\ell_i^{am}m!)$ price solves the kernel once and for all for a given diagram.
-This leads to the potential that all future evaluations require only $\mathcal{O}(\ell_i^{am})$ evaluations to perform the final products of Eq.~(\ref{eq:primary_final}).
-There is however an exponential growth of computational expense for determining the spatial integrals and if any advantage is to be found remains to be explicitly shown.
-Nevertheless, the method we present allows for fully self-consistent perturbative approaches that were not previously possible for arbitrary problems, as was already demonstrated for impurity problems with no spatial integrals in Ref.~\cite{dgaz:2024}.
+At minimum, the reuse of the kernel reduced the computational expense of renormalized AMI expansions by the kernel evaluation cost of $r^{2m-1} c^m$.
+The kernel is effectively a look-up table for the temporal integrals of Feynman diagrams with a memory cost of $r^{2m-1}$.
+For complex doubles at $r=16$ this equates to 64kB of storage at order $m=2$, 16MB at $m=3$ and 4GB at $m=4$.
+These values, although not small, are not prohibitive and opportunities for compression have yet to be explored.
+Importantly, the method we present allows for fully self-consistent perturbative approaches that were not previously possible for arbitrary problems, as was already demonstrated for impurity problems with no spatial integrals in Ref.~\cite{dgaz:2024}.
 The same self-consistent procedures apply here, where on each step of the self-consistency there is no change to the computation kernel and one simply updates the coefficients $C^{\mathcal{D}}$ to reflect updates to the DLR fit coefficients $A^{\ell_j}_{a_jb_j}$.
+Further, diagrams with similar pole structure will likely have identical kernels allowing for potential factorization within each order of the diagrammatic expansion\cite{GIT,kozik:2025:parallel}.

 Finally, when one takes a step back from the details of the math there is a simple message in this work.
 Abstracting the physical space of poles to a reusable, computational space introduces the possibility of exciting, practical applications.
 By having the kernel contain none of the problem specific information, caching or generating a repository of kernels has the potential to reduce computation costs and generate high quality data to a tunable degree of accuracy either as inputs or to validate the predictions of large quantitative models.
 Large quantitative models (LQMs) require massive amounts of accurate numerical data and are increasingly used to analyze, predict and simulate complex systems.\cite{alphafold} The applications of LQMs range from new material discovery for use in batteries and catalysis reactions to genomics research where binding affinities, molecular design and protein-ligand interactions have the potential to revolutionize drug design.
 Although more code development is needed in order to apply the computation kernel to this broad spectrum of problems, our approach appears to be a promising avenue for future research.